 Lying on her back in summer when she was a girl

-waiting for a breeze to part the curtain
+she was waiting for a breeze to part the curtains

-Nana dreamed herself a sandbar in the river.
+Nana dreamed herself on a sandbar in the river.

 Dreamed her whiteness slightly muddied by its water

-with the moon upon her, looking in her eyes.
+while the moon came upon her, looking in her eyes.